benzittlau/intro-to-jobber-api/slides.md

 Install the Chrome App or Mac App

-# Download and import the Jobber sample collection
+# Import Jobber sample collection
 Download our sample API requests from [here](/assets/JobberAPISampleRequests.postman_collection)

 Click on "Import" in postman and drop in the collection file